(Personal Capital is now Empower)

 Asset Allocation Tools

 The next handy tool is its asset allocation feature.
 The first thing it does is breaks down all of your investments by their asset class.
-And if a single fund or ETF contains investments that span more than one asset class, as most do, Personal Capital slices and dices the fund to apportion your account into each relevant asset class.
+And if a single fund or ETF contains investments that span more than one asset class, as most do, Empower slices and dices the fund to apportion your account into each relevant asset class.

 You can click on each investment in the box chart at the top or the list at the bottom to get details of your asset classes.
 This is extremely helpful when it comes to rebalancing your portfolio.